 If the answer to any of these questions is no, slow the run to a walk and give your pup a break.

-A good place to start is one minute of running followed by two minutes of walking, for a total of one mile.
+Start with a combination of running and walking intervals that increase and decrease over time as their fitness improves.
+Begin with one minute of running followed by two minutes of walking for a total of one mile.
 As the weeks progress, you can add more running time while still building in walk breaks until your dog is comfortable running without stopping to walk.
 Just be sure to only increase the mileage a maximum of 10–20% every couple of weeks to minimize potential health and injury risks to your dog.

 This 5k training plan from Kurgo is a great one to follow to safely introduce your dog to running.

 Let Your Dog Set the Pace

 Not only should you start slow with introducing your pup to running, but you should also run at a pace they’re comfortable with.
 Your dog’s preferred pace will depend on their size and stamina.
 If they’re barely keeping up with your pace, slow down.
 You may need to slow to a walk and offer a water break before beginning to run again at a slower pace.

 Your dog may follow you a step or two behind to make it easier for them to track your movement and direction.
 If you’d rather have them at your side, take a look at the training tips below to encourage them to change their running position.